-15 Things You Should Never Forget About Alicia Keys
+15 Essential Things to Know About Alicia Keys

 Frank Micelotta/ImageDirect/Getty Images

-Keys' first-ever Grammys, in 2002, went pretty well.
-She was a five-time winner that night, including Best New Artist; Song of the Year, Best R&B Record and Best Female R&B Vocal Performance for "Fallin'," and Best R&B Album for Songs in A Minor.
+Keys' first-ever Grammys night, in 2002, went pretty well: She was a five-time winner, including Best New Artist; Song of the Year, Best R&B Record and Best Female R&B Vocal Performance for "Fallin'," and Best R&B Album for Songs in A Minor.

 She has 15 Grammy Awards overall, her most recent win coming in 2014, Best R&B Video for Girl on Fire.